What is the State?

 the ruling class are so worried about the undermining of the standing of

-the monarchy through the recent spate of scandals (like the Burrell
+the monarchy through scandals like the Burrell

-affair).
+affair.
 Demands for the abolition of the monarchy are not just about

 chucking out a few parasites, they involve basic democratic rights.

 The British state is also unusual in having a

 non-elected second chamber. the House of Lords.
 At a time of heightened

 class struggle, if a socialist majority was elected in the Commons, the Lords could